Medicine wheel

-To some indigenous peoples of North America, the medicine wheel is a metaphor for a variety of spiritual concepts.
-A medicine wheel may also be a stone monument that illustrates this metaphor.

-Historically, most medicine wheels follow the basic pattern of having a center of stone, and surrounding that is an outer ring of stones with "spokes" (lines of rocks) radiating from the center to the cardinal directions (east, south, west, and north).
-These stone structures may be called "medicine wheels" by the nation which built them, or more specific terms in that nation's language.
+Medicine wheels are petroforms or circular formations of rocks on the land.
+Historically, most medicine wheels followed a similar pattern of a central circle or cluster of stones, surrounded by an outer ring of stones, along with spokes radiating from the center out to the surrounding ring.
+Often, but not always, the spokes may be aligned to the cardinal directions (East, South, West, and North).
+In other cases, some stones may be aligned with astronomical phenomena.
+These stone structures may be called "medicine wheels" by the Indigenous nation which built them, or by more specific names in that nation's language.

-Physical medicine wheels made of stone were constructed by several different indigenous peoples in North America, especially the Plains Indians.
-They are associated with religious ceremonies.
-As a metaphor, they may be used in healing work or to illustrate other cultural concepts.
+Physical medicine wheels made of stone have been constructed by many different Indigenous cultures in North America, notably many of the Plains nations.
+The structures are associated with Native American and Indigenous Canadian religious ceremonies.

-The medicine wheel has been adopted as a symbol by a number of pan-Indian groups, or other native groups whose ancestors did not traditionally use it as a symbol or structure.
-It has also been appropriated by non-indigenous people, usually those associated with New Age communities.

 Nomenclature

 The Royal Alberta Museum (2005) holds that the term "medicine wheel" was first applied to the Big Horn Medicine Wheel in Wyoming, the southernmost archeological wheel still extant.
-The term "medicine" was not applied because of any healing that was associated with the medicine wheel, but denotes that the sacred site and rock formations were of central importance and attributed with religious, hallowed, and spiritual significance.
+The term "medicine" was not necessarily applied because of any healing associated with that medicine wheel, but denotes the sacred site and rock formations' importance and their religious, hallowed, and spiritual significance.

-As a metaphor, the concept of the sacred hoop of life, also used by multiple Nations, is sometimes conflated with that of the medicine wheel.
-A 2007 Indian Country Today article on the history of the modern Hoop Dance defines the dancer's hoop this way:

-The hoop is symbolic of "the never-ending circle of life."
-It has no beginning and no end.

-Exegesis

 Stone structures as sacred architecture

 Intentionally erecting massive stone structures as sacred architecture is a well-documented activity of ancient monolithic and megalithic peoples.

 The Royal Alberta Museum posits the possible point of origin, or parallel tradition, to other round structures such as the tipi lodge, stones used as "foundation stones" or "tent-pegs":

 Scattered across the plains of Alberta are tens of thousands of stone structures.
 Most of these are simple circles of cobble stones which once held down the edges of the famous tipi of the Plains Indians; these are known as "tipi rings."
 Others, however, were of a more esoteric nature.
 Extremely large stone circles – some greater than 12 meters across – may be the remains of special ceremonial dance structures.
 A few cobble arrangements form the outlines of human figures, most of them obviously male.
 Perhaps the most intriguing cobble constructions, however, are the ones known as medicine wheels.